harshil-mistry/ml-based-accident-detection/README.md

 - Integration with emergency services for automatic dispatch
 - Mobile app for instant alerts and reporting
 - Advanced analytics dashboard for traffic and accident trends

+> **Note:**
+> The website and the machine learning model were not integrated by the end of Hackathon.
+However, both components are fully functional independently.